 If you struggle to get your kids to take vitamins and mineral supplements, you may be glad to learn that the daily battle may soon be over – research shows most children do not need to take nutritional supplements.
 Research suggests that kids who are most likely to take supplements don’t need them.
 These children are already healthy, and they have active lifestyles, access to nutritious food, and quality healthcare.

 Many medical organizations, such as the American Academy of Pediatrics and the American Dietetic Association, say that healthy kids should get the vitamins and minerals they need from food.

-Should I be waking my infant to feed him?
+Should I wake up my infant to feed them?

 Can exposure to cold weather cause a cough or cold?

 The notion that cold weather causes a cough or cold is an old wives’ tale that dates back to the 1880s – before scientists discovered that germs were the real culprits.
 Back then, people thought “bad air” or “vapors” caused infections.
 Today, we know that colds are more common in the winter because kids are inside and in close quarters, which increases the risk of germs spreading.
 Cold weather also triggers runny noses, which are one of the easiest ways for kids to spread their germs.

 How do I know if my child has a cold or if they have the flu?

 In most cases, it does not matter whether your sick child has a cold or the flu – the treatment is almost always the same: rest and drink fluids to keep comfortable until the illness runs its course.
 However, your pediatrician may decide to perform tests to determine the underlying cause of illness if the symptoms are severe.

 I have a strong-willed child – what should I do?